MyCCRI Error Messages

 Make sure that you have typed in your ID number (S.S. # or CCRI ID Number) and password correctly; refer to Login Information for step by step instructions .

-If you are an active student (enrolled in classes) and still get this message, please contact the Service Desk at 825-1112 or email@example.com.
+If you are an active student (enrolled in classes) and still get this message, please contact the Help Desk at 825-1112 or firstname.lastname@example.org.

 Why am I getting "Your current status does not allow registration, please contact the Office of Enrollment Services" when I try to do the MyCCRI Account Activation?